Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 Once ROS Core has started, it will print `started core service [/rosout]` to the terminal window.

 1. Note that in the `server_endpoint`, the script fetches parameters for the TCP connection.
-You will need to know the IP address of your ROS machine as well as the IP address of the machine running Unity.
-   - The ROS machine IP, i.e. `ROS_IP` should be the same value as the one set as `Host Name` on the RosConnect component in Unity.
+You will need to know the IP address of your ROS machine, which should be the same value as the one set as `Host Name` on the RosConnect component in Unity.

 1. The ROS parameter values can be set using a YAML file.
 Create a `params.yaml` file in your package, e.g. `./config/params.yaml`.
 Open the file for editing.

 1. Update the `ROS_IP` below with the appropriate address and copy the contents into the `params.yaml` file.